Content Marketing Manager

 The best part?
 We don’t have to wait years for this technology to be feasible at scale.
 It’s already here.

-9 out of 10 cars shipping in 2021 have built-in 4G and 5G capabilities — which means states can use car APIs to integrate with all these vehicles and put the right security measures in place.
+9 out of 10 cars shipping in 2021 have built-in 4G and 5G capabilities — which means states can use our car API to integrate with all these vehicles and put the right security measures in place.

 A major point discussed at the conference was data privacy.